gabrielsoltz/my-steampipe-arsenal/README.md

 ## Identify Exposed Secrets in AWS

 This script, `identify-exposed-secrets-in-aws.sh`, is a combination of different queries that can be executed to fetch configurations from various AWS services where secrets are commonly exposed.
 The script gathers information from these services and generates a temporary file, which is then scanned with TruffleHog.
 TruffleHog analyzes the files to identify verified secrets.
+(You need to have [TruffleHog](https://github.com/trufflesecurity/trufflehog) installed on your system to run this script.)
 The queries fetch data from the following sources:
 - EC2 instance user data
 - Launch Template user data